 Can gaslighting be done unconsciously?

 Yes, gaslighting can be unconscious, which occurs when the person gaslighting is unaware that they are doing it.
-It occurs when the gaslighter does not wish to intently manipulate the person into believing they are going insane.
+It happens when the gaslighter does not intend to manipulate the other person into believing that they are going insane.
 It is common in close relationships such as parents, children, partners, and spouses.

 What is shadow gaslighting?

 Shadow gaslighting is a term used to describe the act of using “indirect” tactics to manipulate and discredit a target.
 It typically involves the gaslighter trying to sow doubts about what’s going on in someone else’s life, by convincing them that their own perception of reality is warped.